Michael Myers (American football): Denver Broncos

-2005

-On March 30, Myers was traded by Cleveland to the Denver Broncos who also received Ebenezer Ekuban in exchange for running back Reuben Droughns.
+On March 30, 2005, Myers was traded by Cleveland to the Denver Broncos who also received Ebenezer Ekuban in exchange for running back Reuben Droughns.
 With the Broncos also signing free agent Courtney Brown, as well as obtaining Ekuban and Gerard Warren in separate trades with the Browns, the local media referred to the Broncos new defensive line as the "Browncos", since all four starters were also the Browns starters the year before, under new defensive line coach Andre Patterson.
 He started 15 regular season games and two playoff games including the AFC Championship game versus the Pittsburgh Steelers where he made tackles.
 He made 50 tackles, while helping the Broncos finish with a 13–3 record which clinched the AFC West title.

-2006

-Myers started all 16 games for the Broncos and had a career high 57 combined tackles (37, 20).
+In 2006, Myers started all 16 games for the Broncos and had a career high 57 combined tackles (37, 20).
 He had 2 sacks, 2 passes defensed and forced a fumble.

 Cincinnati Bengals

-2007

-On April 19, he signed as a free agent with the Cincinnati Bengals.
+On April 19, 2007, Myers signed as a free agent with the Cincinnati Bengals.
 He finished with 34 tackles, one sack, 2 passes defensed and his first career interception against Steve McNair of the Ravens to end Baltimore's final drive and win the game.
 The interception deflected off the hands of Ravens tight end Todd Heap in the end zone and thwarted the Ravens' comeback attempt in the closing seconds.
 His contract was terminated on August 31, 2008.